wizzchris/PythonProject5-Fizzbuzz/README.md

-# READ ME file for My.Miyagi
+# READ ME file for Fizzbuzz
 The following code is for the game Fizzbuzz.
 The computer plays with you via getting you to guess but can also play itself

 ## Here I learnt: